gfx-labs/ip-contracts/scripts/proposals/SNX_OP/txt.md

 rEthOracle: "0x99bd1f28a5A7feCbE39a53463a916794Be798FC3"

 ### Set Cap for Capped wBTC
-The cap for Capped wBTC needs to be adjusted via proposal, as it currently uses the incorrect units.
+wBTC has already been listed as well, however the cap for Capped wBTC needs to be adjusted via proposal, as it currently uses the incorrect units.

+CappedWbtc: "0x5a83002E6d8dF75c79ADe9c209F21C31B0AB14B2"
+wBtcOracle: "0xDDB3BCFe0304C970E263bf1366db8ed4DE0e357a"

 ## Parameters